felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 This is the fun part.
 When you finished reading a book and collecting all its nuggets in your journal, you are free to share it with the world.
-In fact, I think it's better to bring the book out of your home and find it a new home where it will be happy.
+In fact, I think it's better to bring the book out of your home and find it a new library where it will be happy.
 In my case, since my employer provides me a personal wellness account that funds my book purchases, I think it's a no-brainer to bring these books back to the office, where I know they will benefit my colleagues.